softchoice-corp/DevOpsBootcamp/docs/lab_3.md

 > ![lab_3_workflow_continuous_deployment_04](images/lab_3_workflow_continuous_deployment_04.jpg)

-7. When the workflow finished executing.
-Open your browser and refresh or open the `<Azure Web App name>.azurewebsites.net` website to observe the change in the application.
+7. When the workflow finishes executing, open your browser and refresh or go to the `<Azure Web App name>.azurewebsites.net` website to observe the change in the application.

 > ![lab_3_workflow_continuous_deployment_05_fullpage](images/lab_3_workflow_continuous_deployment_05_fullpage.jpg)